 Find A Money Partner:

-A money partner is someone who can provide you with seed capital to help you qualify for a hard money loan.
+A money partner is someone who can provide you with the required seed capital for a hard money loan.
 The lion’s share of your fix-and-flip will be bankrolled by a hard money lender to whom you will pay an interest rate.
 A smaller share will be supplied by your money partner who will likely ask for a percentage of your profits.
 You will contribute your time and expertise to manage the renovation and the sale of the property successfully.

 The first place to look for a money partner is your circle of friends and family.
 You need to identify the folks that have some money and some entrepreneurial spirit.
 They might not have the time or expertise to manage the project themselves.
 Instead, they will rely on your determination, skill, and honesty to safeguard and grow their money.